-A peanut allergy occurs when your body “produces a protein that’s directed towards the peanut protein, that triggers your body to have an allergic inflammation that leads to an allergic reaction,” Collins explains.
+A peanut allergy occurs when your body produces a protein that’s directed towards the peanut protein.
+This in turn triggers the body to have an allergic inflammation that leads to an allergic reaction.

 Symptoms can vary greatly from patient to patient, according to Collins, but could include:

 - Nasal congestion

 - Swelling in lips or tongue

 - Blood pressure drop

 Anaphylaxis is the most serious allergic reaction to peanuts.
 It’s a severe allergic reaction that usually occurs right after exposure to the allergen.
 If your child experiences anaphylaxis, you have to administer an epinephrine shot and call 9-1-1 to get them to the ER right away.

 Food to Avoid if You Have a Peanut Allergy